Thousands of happy New Zealand customers | 3m+ Barcodes sold globally | 10,000+ daily scans

 What is an EAN-13 barcode?EAN13 Retail Barcode Number

-The 13-digit European Article Number (EAN-13) is the most commonly used retail barcode worldwide.
-A retail barcode is a string of numbers which has never been used on a product in a shop before.
-This system allows product information like price, stock and description to be quickly recalled at the point of sale or other operations of a shop without the risk of two different products sharing the same number.
+Retailers worldwide use the 13-digit European Article Number (EAN-13) more than any other barcode.
+A barcode is a unique number.
+No two products use the same number.
+This system lets stores quickly access product details like price, stock, and description.
+It prevents two different products from sharing the same barcode number.
+Staff can retrieve product info instantly at checkout or during stock management.
 Most retailers require all products to have high-quality barcodes on all incoming goods.
 Modern checkouts rely on barcodes to serve customers as quickly as possible.

-The EAN-13 is used as a product identifier in retail environments.
 Having product information available by simply scanning a barcode is invaluable to retailers, not only for selling goods over the checkout but also for receiving goods, tracking stock, reordering low stock, and quickly accessing product details for customers.
-Every unique product needs its own barcode- for example, mint-flavoured gum and watermelon-flavoured gum made by the same company would both use different barcodes, however, one barcode is enough to sell an unlimited number of the gum type it is assigned to.
-This allows shops to set different prices for different flavours and to keep track of stock for each variant to ensure they don’t run out of one type.
+Every unique product needs its own barcode.
+For example, blue and red clothing made by the same company would both use different barcodes on each (SKU).
+This allows shops to set different prices for different colours and sizes and to keep track of stock for each variant to ensure they don’t run out of one colour or size.

 diagram to work out how many barcodes you need